Home Articles B.Sc CS Vs BCA Salary Scope and Job Opportunities: Which is Better?

 MCA, MBA, MS, PG Diploma

-Here’s where things get interesting.
-Salary depends on many factors: your skills, internships, college reputation, city, and the industry you enter.
-But here’s a general salary comparison based on data from 2024–2025:
+This is the most interesting part.
+Salary has many determinants, such as your skills, internships, college’s reputation, city, and the industry you choose to enter.
+However, here is a more generalized salary comparison based on data received in the years 2024-2025:

 Fresher Salary Comparison (India)